 Ur: the oldest writing system and other accomplishments

-By the 3rd millennium, Ur was a wealthy and highly refined.
-Its inhabitants traded with India and other lands.
+By the 3rd millennium (2,000 -1000 BC), Ur was quite wealthy and highly refined.
+It traded with India and other lands.

 Ur’s wide avenues were paved, and the city had schools.
 As to the arts, they made beautiful objects and built monumental architecture.

-Most of their mud-brick houses were two stories high, and had many rooms for the family and servants.
-The houses, too, had a small shrine.
-Underneath it, the family’s ancestor were buried.
-The monarchs, on the other hand, were usually buried in cemeteries with a few belongings, such as weapons, jewels, and servants to attend them in the afterlife.
+The monarchs, on the other hand, were usually buried in cemeteries.
+They were interred with a few belongings, such as weapons, jewels, and servants.
+The buried servants were expected to attend them in the afterlife.

 2. Avaris, Egypt.
 100,000 inhabitants in 1600 BC

-From 1800 to 1600 BC waves of immigrants, perhaps from neighboring Canaan (Palestine), settled in and around Avaris.
-Contemporary Egyptian texts only refer to them as ‘Asians’ and later on as ‘Hyksos’, which means ‘rulers of foreign lands.’
+From 1800 to 1600 BC, waves of immigrants settled in and around Avaris.
+Scholars believe they may have come from nearby Canaan (Palestine).
+Contemporary Egyptian texts only refer to them as ‘Asians’ and, later on, as ‘Hyksos’, which means ‘rulers of foreign lands.’

-At the beginning, the foreigners were herdsmen, but over time they gained wealth and probably became the ruling class of the city.
+In the beginning, the foreigners were herdsmen.
+But over time, they gained wealth and probably became the ruling class of the city.

 The ‘Asians’ seize power and name Avaris their capital